eBayClassifiedsGroup/PanteraS/README.md

 # Platform as a Service in a box

 ## Goal
-The goal is to spawn a complete dockerized environment, containing all necessary components for a PaaS, fully transferable between any kind of development stage: laptop / integration / production highly robust, highly available, fail tolerance, where deployment part is fully independent from a running part.
+The goal is to spawn a complete dockerized environment,<br />
+containing all necessary components for a PaaS,<br />
+fully transferable between any kind of development stage: laptop / integration / production<br />
+highly robust, highly available, fail tolerance,<br />
+where deployment part is fully independent from a running part.<br />
 Services supposed to be spawn in a second, fully scalable, easy to monitor, debug and orchestrate.

 ## Components